Helperbird/website/src/pages/features/word-prediction.md

 ---
 layout: templates/features_two.liquid
-title: Word prediction on every website, even Google docs - Chrome, Edge & Safari
+title: Word Prediction Extension for every website and Google Docs - Enhance Your Writing Experience
 description:
-  Helperbirds word prediction is smart & spelling aware.
-Helperbird Voice typing recognition allows you to speak it, and Helperbird will write it.
+  Unlock the full potential of your writing with our word prediction extension for Google Docs and any website.
+Improve your productivity and accuracy with advanced AI-powered suggestions and autocomplete features.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,